-Human papillomavirus (HPV) is an infection that is passed between people through skin-to-skin contact.
-There are more than 100 varieties of HPV, but most emphasis is given to the 40 varieties that affect the genitals, mouth, or throat and that are passed through sexual contact.
+Human papillomavirus (HPV) is a viral infection that is passed between people through skin-to-skin contact.
+There are more than 100 varieties of HPV, but most emphasis is given to the 40 varieties that affect the genitals, mouth, or throat, that are passed through sexual contact.

-According to the Centers for Disease Control and Infection (CDC), HPV is the most common sexually transmitted infection that affects both men and women.
-It’s so common that most sexually active people will get some variety of it at some point, even if they have few sexual partners (CDC).
+According to the Centers for Disease Control and Prevention (CDC), HPV is the most common sexually transmitted infection that affects both men and women.
+It’s so common that most sexually active people will get some variety of it at some point, even if they have few sexual partners.

 Most people get HPV through direct sexual contact or oral sex.
 Since HPV is a skin-to-skin infection, intercourse isn’t required to contract the infection.
 In rare cases, an infected mother can infect her baby during delivery.

-According to the CDC, 90 percent of infections go away on their own without any sign of symptoms or health problems (CDC).
-This means that infected people may unknowingly pass HPV to sexual partners.
+According to the CDC, most HPV infections go away on their own without any sign or symptom.
+This means that infected people may have unknowingly passed HPV to sexual partners.

-For the remaining 10 percent, the virus doesn’t go away and can cause serious health problems.
+For a minority of cases, the virus doesn’t go away and can cause serious health problems.
 These include genital warts and warts in the throat (known as recurrent respiratory papillomatosis, or RRP).
 HPV can also cause cervical cancer and other cancers of the genitals, head, neck, and throat.

 The types of HPV that cause warts are different from the types that cause cancer.
 As such, having genital warts caused by HPV does not mean that you will develop cancer.